edbkei/MO416AI/README.md

 13- Single search agent using Prototype3: python pacman.py -l layoutMO416b -p SearchAgent -a fn=dfs shall be possible.
 OK.

 14- Find in the code the heuristics used.
+ONGOING.
+A* heuristic is possible, one more is needed.

 15- Check if missing any requirement.
 Example, the algorithm used in prototype3 matches https://github.com/aimacode/aima-python/blob/master/search.ipynb?
+ONGOING.

 16- Is it possible to detect ghost using bfs?
+OK.
+Yes.

 Version information: